tinyantstudio/UIFrameWork/README.md

 4. Add a new DebugSystem ,you can toggle the Console debug(use Debuger.Log("");Not the Debug.Log("");)
 5. rename all the example scenes for easy understanding

+**2016.8.31**

+1. Clear the code
+2. Rewrite the navigation system for easy understanding

 ## Attention

 some attention